keylime/enhancements/1_persist_agent_restart.md

-Rather than bootstrapping itself as a fresh agent, it instead retains its TPM set up and instead just instantiates its web service to allow rest API interactions with the verifier.
-These interactions will be a continuum of the previous quote `GET` requests from the verifier while retaining the root of trust already set up by the registrar.
+Rather than bootstrapping itself as a fresh agent, it instead retains its TPM set up and instead just instantiates its web service to allow rest API interactions with the verifier again.
+These interactions will be a continuum of the previous quote `GET` requests from the verifier, while retaining the existing root of trust already set up by the registrar (EKpub and AKPub).

 ### Test Plan